LTS5/connectomeviewer/doc/users/tutorials/tut_sloretacon.rst

 is to transform functional EEG networks derived from sLORETA to the Connectome File Format.
 Subsequently, analysis and visualization can then be done from within the ConnectomeViewer.

-The dataset we use is available in the folder *examples/converter/sLORETA/* from the source distribution.
+The dataset we use is available in the folder *examples/sLORETA/* in the source distribution.

 The example data set was kindly provided by the KEY Institute for Brain-Mind Research.
 It was derived from 5 minutes of resting EEG of one participant.